 7 And the elders of Moab and the elders of Midian departed with the rewards of divination in their hand, and they came to Balaam and spoke to him the words of Balak.
 8 And he said to them, "Lodge here this night, and I will bring you word again as the LORD shall speak to me."
 And the princes of Moab stayed with Balaam.
 9 And God came to Balaam and said, "What men are these with you?"
 10 And Balaam said to God, "Balak the son of Zippor, king of Moab, has sent to me, saying, 11 'Behold, there is a people who came out of Egypt, which covers the face of the earth.
 Come now, curse them for me.
 It may be that I shall be able to overcome them and drive them out.'"
 12 And God said to Balaam, "You shall not go with them.
 You shall not curse the people, for they are blessed."
 13 And Balaam rose in the morning and said to the princes of Balak, "Depart into your land, for the LORD refuses to give me leave to go with you."
 14 And the princes of Moab rose up and they went to Balak and said, "Balaam refuses to come with us."

 15 And Balak sent yet again more princes, and more honorable than these.
 16 And they came to Balaam and said to him, "Thus says Balak the son of Zippor: 'Let nothing, I pray you, hinder you from coming to me.
 17 For I will promote you to very great honor and I will do whatever you say to me.
 Come therefore, I pray you, curse this people for me.'"
 18 And Balaam answered and said to the servants of Balak, "If Balak would give me his house full of silver and gold, I could not go beyond the word of the LORD my God, to do less or more.
-19 Now therefore, I pray you, tarry also here this night so that I may know what more the LORD will say to me."
+19 Now therefore you also, I pray you, stay here this night so that I may know what more the LORD will say to me."
 20 And God came to Balaam at night and said to him, "If the men come to call you, rise and go with them, but only the word which I shall say to you, you shall perform."

 21 And Balaam rose in the morning, saddled his donkey, and went with the princes of Moab.